Saying Trump 'drifted away' from Constitution, Colin Powell picks Biden

 Former Secretary of State Colin Powell on Sunday endorsed Democratic presidential candidate Joe Biden, joining a growing chorus of Republicans and military leaders criticizing Republican President Donald Trump amid nationwide protests.
 Powell, a Republican who led the U.S. military during the 1991 Gulf War in Iraq under President George H.W.
 Bush and later headed the State Department under President George W. Bush, said Trump "lies all the time," has "drifted away" from the U.S. Constitution and poses a danger to American democracy.

 "I cannot in any way support President Trump this year," Powell, who did not vote for the Republican president in 2016, told CNN.
+Trump responded by calling Powell a "real stiff" on Twitter.
 The criticism comes as the nation faces a trio of crises: widespread protests over police violence against black men and women, the coronavirus pandemic and a sharp economic downturn.
 It is rare for Republicans to criticize Trump directly, and more so for members of the military establishment, who typically stay out of politics.

 Trump's former defense secretary, retired General Jim Mattis, last week denounced what he called Trump's "deliberate" efforts to divide the country.
 Former Joint Chiefs of Staff chairmen Michael Mullen and Martin Dempsey have also criticized Trump's handling of the unrest.
 Republican Senator Lisa Murkowski said last week that she was "struggling" with whether to support Trump's reelection, while Republican Senator Mitt Romney praised Mattis' words.